 - only attending school part-time;

 - opting out of formal learning because they are ‘a bit different’.

-The CCYP will contribute to the study by providing case studies on the impact exclusions and suspensions have on the child or young person, their family, and their support network.
+In addition to undertaking the survey, the Commissioner will contribute to the study by providing case studies on the impact exclusions and suspensions have on the child or young person, their family, and their support network.